Nic5472K/ScientificData2021_HealthGym/A003_HIV/B001_Dataset/README.md

   i) The first 4,459 synthetic patient data are in part 1; and ii) the remaining 4,457 synthetic patient data are in part 2.

-For more information, please contact Nic Kuo at n.kuo@unsw.edu.au
+For more information, please contact Nic at n.kuo@unsw.edu.au .

 ###===###
 Date updated: 18th of March, 2022 "eji u.4tp6"